apache/pekko/docs/src/main/paradox/stream/stream-composition.md

 ## Composing complex systems

 In the previous section we explored the possibility of composition, and hierarchy, but we stayed away from non-linear, generalized operators.
-There is nothing in Akka Streams though that enforces that stream processing layouts can only be linear.
+There is nothing in Pekko Streams though that enforces that stream processing layouts can only be linear.
 The DSL for `Source` and friends is optimized for creating such linear chains, as they are the most common in practice.
 There is a more advanced DSL for building complex graphs, that can be used if more flexibility is needed.
 We will see that the difference between the two DSLs is only on the surface: the concepts they